Creamy Whipped Taramasalata Recipe (Greek Fish Roe Dip)

 Apr

 Taramasalata is a popular Greek dip made year-round but is more commonly enjoyed on Clean Monday, which is the first day of Lent when people start fasting for Easter.
-Taramasalata is a creamy whipped dip that is salty, slightly tangy from the lemon juice, and creamy from the olive oil.
+This taramasalata recipe is a creamy whipped dip that is salty, slightly tangy from the lemon juice, and creamy from the olive oil.
 This delicious dip is made from fish roe, potatoes, olive oil, and lemon juice, all mixed together for a velvety smooth dip!
+You’ll often see this dip on the menu of many Greek restaurants in town.

-This recipe is made with carp caviar and potatoes instead of white fish roe and bread.
+This recipe uses carp caviar and potatoes instead of white fish roe and white bread.
+I love dipping homemade pita bread into this creamy taramasalata dip!

 The colour of your homemade taramasalata can be light beige to pale pink, depending on the type of fish roe used.
 For this recipe, I use carp roe caviar, so the colour is a beautiful pale pink.